paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/utility/pvf-host-and-workers.md

 1. Once a job has finished, the response will flow back up the way it came.
-2. In the case of execution, the host will send a request for preparation to the Prepare Pool if needed.
+2. In the case of execution, the host will send a request for preparation to the Prepare Queue if needed.
 In that case, only after the preparation succeeds does the Execute Queue continue with validation.
 3. Multiple requests for preparing the same artifact are coalesced, so that the work is only done once.